 Your Thoughts Are Your Reality

-Our lives is a reflection of our thoughts.
+Our lives are a reflection of our thoughts.

 And if we can change our thoughts.

-Similar as many self-development authors like Tony Robbins recommend, Richard Carlson recommends that when you’re feeling negative you deliberately change your thoughts to something more positive.
+Similar to many self-development authors like Tony Robbins recommend, Richard Carlson recommends that when you’re feeling negative you deliberately change your thoughts to something more positive.

-The author says that a good way to take control of your mind and thoughts is to spend some time alone, like meditation, yoga or a walk in the nature.
+The author says that a good way to take control of your mind and thoughts is to spend some time alone, like meditation, yoga, or a walk in nature.

-Some books on meditation and power of thoughts:
+Some books on meditation and the power of thoughts: